tlaitinen/yesod-dsl/README.md

     $ yesod-generate-rest main.def

-At the moment, the code generator writes config/models, config/routes, Model/Json.hs, Model/Validation.hs, Model/Classes.hs, and Handler/Generated.hs have the following contents.
+At the moment, the code generator synchronizes the definitions to the files config/models, config/routes, Model/Json.hs, Model/Validation.hs, Model/Classes.hs, and Handler/Generated.hs .

 #### config/models
 ```